 If that happened then I would either get a very handsome dividend, or the share price would appreciate, giving me a very handsome capital gain.
 Either way, SThree looked like a good investment in early 2020 so I added it to The UK Dividend Stocks Portfolio and my personal portfolio.

-Selling SThree because its valuation is now far less attractive
+SThree's valuation is now far less attractive

 In the end, SThree's recovery appeared more quickly than I'd expected and the share price has increased by more than 150% in barely 18 months.